Jeansen/jeansen.github.io/_posts/2023-01-03-from-bash-to-kotlin-native.markdown

 ## Roadmap

 For now, the project is still private.
 It is highly customized to my private network.
 I'll continue to integrate more settings and configuration options.
-When I think the project is ready for a public aplpha release, I'll publish it.
+When I think the project is ready for a public alpha release, I'll publish it.
 But I think this will be after I finished the [CKA](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/) exam ;-)